alexmaday/box-shadow-toy/README.md

 TODO:

 - JavaScript: There is a most basic skeleton.
 I've started to hook up some event listeners for each input[range].
 It works, but it smells pretty bad.
 Remember this is version 0.01.
-- Styling: layout breaks very easily, also there's no reason to have a border around the form's `fieldset`.
-Derp.
-Flexbox maybe?
+- ~~Styling: layout breaks very easily, also there's no reason to have a border around the form's `fieldset`~~
 - Range labels should include current value
   - look at some example forms using range attributes
 - maybe add a reset button?